 In general, a shallow unconsolidated aquifer and deeper bedrock aquifer are found within the region (Nystrom and Scott 2011).
 Depending on the character and structure of the geologic formations, either aquifer may provide low to moderate yields.
-The unconsolidated aquifer in the vicinity of the site is mapped as a principal aquifer with yields of less than10 gallons per minute (gpm) (Bugliosi et al. 1987), while the Canajoharie Shale that makes up the bedrock aquifer in the vicinity of the site is considered to be one of the chief water-bearing rocks of the region (Arnow 1951).
+The unconsolidated aquifer in the vicinity of the site is mapped as a principal aquifer with yields of less than 10 gallons per minute (gpm) (Bugliosi et al. 1987), while the Canajoharie Shale that makes up the bedrock aquifer in the vicinity of the site is considered to be one of the chief water-bearing rocks of the region (Arnow 1951).
 However, neither aquifer in the vicinity of the site is a current source of drinking water for local residents.
 Residents local to the site are part of the City of Johnstown and Aspen Hills Water District, whose water source is Christman Reservoir, Cork Center Reservoir, and Larabee Reservoir located west of the City of Johnstown (City of Johnstown 2017).
-Based on previous investigations, groundwater is encountered at 9 to 10 feet bgs and the local ground water flow direction is south-southeast towards nearby Cayadutta Creek.
+Based on the remedial investigation findings thus far, groundwater is encountered at 5 to 10 feet bgs and the local groundwater flow direction is south-southeast towards nearby Cayadutta Creek (Figure 3).